matloff/fastStat/README.md

 E(S<sup>2</sup>) -  &sigma;<sup>2</sup> = -1/n  &sigma;<sup>2</sup>

-This is tiny, but it bothered the early developers of statistics, who then adjusted the definition of sample variance to a slightly different quantity,
+This is tiny, but it bothered the early developers of statistics, who then adjusted the definition of sample variance to

 s<sup>2</sup> = (1/(n-1)) &Sigma;<sub>i</sub><sup>n</sup>
 (x<sub>i</sub> - &#x100;)<sup>2</sup>

-Note our distinction between S<sup>2</sup> and the slightly different quantity, s<sup>2</sup>.
+Note our distinction between S<sup>2</sup> and the similar but slightly different quantity, s<sup>2</sup>.
 Both are random variables--they depend on the X<sub>i</sub>, which are random.

 (By the way, in the field of probability and statistics, it is customary to use